 And if you’re not a programmer or developer, you can hire one to bring your idea to life.
 Or you can partner with a developer.

-SaaS businesses are ideal because of predictable recurring income and no expenses for inventory.
+SaaS businesses are ideal because of predictable recurring income (steady cash flow) and no expenses for inventory.

 2. Membership Websites

 Even if you’re not a web developer, you can benefit from the subscription business model with a membership website.
-There are many possibilities for this to generate monthly or yearly recurring payments.
+There are many possibilities for this to generate monthly or yearly recurring payments with this potentially lucrative business model.
 Essentially, you’re creating an exclusive site such as a forum, job board, or paid content site that your customers will pay to access.

 For example, if you’re a keen fitness enthusiast, you could have a membership site providing workout plans, fitness challenges, and fitness advice, with a forum where users can discuss fitness topics and enjoy one-on-one interaction.

-This means that you can leverage your interests, skills, and expertise into a community where people pay to have access.
+This means you can leverage your interests, skills, and expertise into a community where people pay for access.

 Many platforms make it easy to build a membership website, including Squarespace.